julietbravo/KNMI_testbed/cases/cabauw/README.md

 ----
 ### 1. DALES
 ----
-As described in the DOWA/KNMI technical report (TO-DO: ADD LINK), the dynamic forcings for LES consist of the total dynamic tendencies of the liquid water potential temperature, total specific humidity, and both horizontal wind components.
-The default DALES version can not handle large-scale/dynamic tendencies for momentum, so a slightly modified version of DALES is required, which can be obtained using `git` (use `module load git` if required):
+As described in the DOWA/KNMI technical report (https://www.dutchoffshorewindatlas.nl/publications/reports/2019/12/10/knmi-report---downscaling-harmonie-arome-with-large-eddy-simulation), the dynamic forcings for LES consist of the total dynamic tendencies of the liquid water potential temperature, total specific humidity, and both horizontal wind components.
+The default DALES version can not handle large-scale/dynamic tendencies for momentum, so a slightly modified version of DALES is required, which can be obtained on the ECMWF login nodes using `git` (use `module load git` if required):

     git clone https://github.com/julietbravo/dales.git
     cd dales